Decay scheme: Alpha decay

-Here, to the left, we now have an alpha decay.
-It is the decay of the element Polonium discovered by Marie Curie, with mass number 210.
-The isotope ^{210}Po is the penultimate member of the uranium-radium-decay series; it decays into a stable lead-isotope with a half-life of 138 days.
+Polonium-210 discovered by Marie Curie, is the penultimate member of the uranium–radium decay series.
+It decays into a stable lead-isotope with a half-life of 138 days.
 In almost all cases, the decay is via the emission of an alpha particle of 5.305 MeV.
-Only in one case of 100000, an alpha particle of lower energy appears; in this case, the decay leads to an excited level of ^{206}Pb, which then decays to the ground state via gamma radiation.
+Only in 0.001% of cases, the decay emits an alpha particle of 4.502 MeV, leading to an excited level of ^{206}Pb, which then decays to the ground state via gamma radiation.